Vasco-Luz/OSAD/README.md

 i advise the use of chatgpt to ease installation because of the dependencies\
 open the file with "xschem [filename]" and simulate\

-It includes a simple python script to add the pythonm lib to the path and add the xschem lib to the path.\
+It includes a simple python script to add the python lib to the path and add the xschem lib to the path.\

 In this repository too some IC analog block will be done.\
-To this point the blocks done are: a self bias PMOS two stage miller OTA for 1.8V, designed for a BW of 40 MHz called VA001_PMOS_1.8_sky130A.\
+To this point the blocks done are:\

+a self bias PMOS two stage miller OTA for 1.8V, designed for a BW of 40 MHz called VA001_PMOS_1.8_sky130A.\
 a self bias NMOS two stage  OTA for 1.8V, designed for a BW of 40 MHz called VA002_NMOS_1.8_sky130A.\
 A low power OTA designed for 300mV with a BW of 7 kHz and a low power consuption callend LPA001_0_3_sky130A (needs to add an current source of 15nA to work).\
-A simple self DDA OTA designed for 1.8 with a BW of 19 NHz and called DDA001_1.8_sky130A.\
+A simple self DDA OTA designed for 1.8 with a BW of 19 MHz and called DDA001_1.8_sky130A.\